Menaka Thakkar: Early life and education

 Thakkar was born in Mumbai, India, on March 3, 1942.
 In Mumbai, Madras, and Cuttack, she completed training in Indian classical dance (including Bharatanatyam, Odissi, and Kuchipudi styles).
 She earned an undergraduate degree in visual arts in 1963.

 Thakkar performed as a soloist in India.
 She travelled to Canada in 1972 to visit her brother and to perform.
-She decided to settle in the country the following year, joining her brother and sister in Toronto.
+She decided to settle in the country the following year, joining her brother Rasesh Thakkar and their sister in Toronto.

 Career

 Teaching

 Thakkar founded Nrtyakala: The Canadian Academy of Indian Dance in Toronto in 1974.
 For a decade, she taught dance intensives across Canada.
 She also taught a course in Indian dance as an adjunct professor at York University in Toronto.
 Thakkar was credited in the Ottawa Citizen for "singlehandedly craft[ing] a whole generation of South Asian dancers in Canada".

 Performance and choreography

 In 1984, Thakkar founded the Menaka Thakkar Dance Company, based in Toronto.
 As a dancer and choreographer, she has toured North America and internationally.
 One early piece, a solo interpretation of the poem Gita Govinda, earned positive critical reviews in Canadian media when it debuted in the 1970s.
 She performed the piece for over 25 years.

 She has also experimented with novel interpretations of Indian dance traditional styles.
 For East Meets West, she collaborated with choreographer Robert Desrosiers to blend traditional Indian and Western dance styles.